 This approach may also be beneficial in the treatment of more severe kinds of depression.
 If you’re eager to learn how to motivate yourself, exercise regularly.
 [Read: 30 inspirational tips on how to get motivated to exercise]

 Studying is a double-edged sword.
 You can’t learn unless you study, and you can’t study because it’s just so boring!
-Here are 3 essential tips to motivate yourself to get that learnin’ done.
+Here are the essential tips to motivate yourself to get that learnin’ done.

 If possible, stick to pen and paper when engaging in your study process.
 This will motivate you to focus on what you’re learning instead of getting sidetracked by apps and social media.
 We live in the age of social media and while that can be a good thing, it can also work against you.

 When you spend a lot of time scrolling through social media, you’re wasting a lot of precious time you could’ve spent doing more productive things.

 We’re not saying you should cut it off entirely, but just watch how much time you spend on your phone and gadgets.

 Motivate yourself to study with the assurance that there will be breaks in sight!
 Some hardcore study-buddies suggest that studying for 30-50 minutes with intervals of 10-minute breaks is the best way to retain information and get the most out of your study sesh.

 This is because your brain believes that your reward for being productive is your break, and it gives you the motivation to complete your task faster or be productive.
 [Read: What am I doing with my life?
 How to break through the rut]